-Children exposed to PARENTAL CONFLICT experience a decline in their mental health and achieve poorer long-term outcomes.
+Children exposed to DESTRUCTIVE PARENTAL CONFLICT experience a decline in their mental health and achieve poorer long-term outcomes.
 We know that when parents are struggling with their relationships, regardless of their age or ability, children can experience ADVERSE CHILDHOOD EXPERIENCES (ACE’s) and can be affected by these throughout their adult life.
-Unlike many other resources, our focus is to address the underlying reasons that result in the parental conflict and not the presenting factors.
-Our training will enhance the knowledge and skills of practitioners, social workers, police, health and education professionals because we know you are working in partnership to protect children, some of the smallest but often the biggest victims of domestic abuse.
+Unlike many other resources, our focus is to address the underlying reasons that result in the conflict and not the presenting factors.
+Our training will enhance the knowledge and skills of anyone who is working with families.

 A 6-week group programme for Dads and Mums focusing on the impact of parental conflict on children – facilitators are Alison Smith and Nikky Morgan.